kyoto-framework/kyoto/README.md

 - With plain `html/template` your're starting to repeat yourself.
 It's harder to define reusable parts
 - You must to repeat DTO calls for each page, where you're using reusable parts
 - With Go's routines approach it's hard to make async-like DTO calls in the handlers
+- For dynamic things, you still need to use JS and client-side DOM modification

 Complexity is much higher when all of them combined.